Cup Lake

 Big Stone County, MinnesotaLimited DataEutrophic

-A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
+Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Among the 9 graded lakes in Big Stone County, Cup Lake ranks 2 — in the top quartile locally.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-22.
 Grade methodology: LakeGrade methodology.